Johan "George" Wetzel was born on Nov. 10, 1817 in Longswamp Township, Berks County, the son of Johan "Peter" and Anna Margaretha (Gaumer) Wetzel.

-The couple produced these offspring -- Peter C. Wetzel, Maria Wetzel, Charles C. Wetzel, Caroline Wetzel, David C. Wetzel, Henry C. Wetzel, Lovina Wetzel, Sarah "Sally" Druckenmiller, Amanda Maria Rothenberger, Catharine "Katie" Wetzel and Levi Wetzel.
+The couple produced a family of these 11 known offspring -- Peter C. Wetzel, Maria Wetzel, Charles C. Wetzel, Caroline Wetzel, David C. Wetzel, Henry C. Wetzel, Lovina Wetzel, Sarah "Sally" Druckenmiller, Amanda Maria "Manda" Rothenberger, Catharine "Katie" Wetzel and Levi Wetzel.

 The 1850-1870 federal censuses show the family in Longswamp Township, with George's occupation in 1850 listed as "cooper" -- barrel-making -- and in 1860 and 1870 as a farmer.

 The Wetzels endured an extreme loss in 1862 when diphtheria swept through the family and carried off five of their children -- Maria, Caroline, Lovina, Katie and Levi, all within six weeks of time.

 George inherited his father's 30-acre homestead in Longswamp.
 He also acquired a 120-acre tract and at one time enlarged the old barn on the property.

 They were members of the German Reformed Church.
 George served as an elder and deacon in the congregation.
 At one time, on the Democratic ticket, he was elected to the local school board.

 Grief cascaded over the family when Leah died on Oct.
 24, 1897, at the age of 78.
 The cause of her death is not known.
 Interment was in the burying ground of the Longswamp Church.
 No obituary has been located in the Reading newspapers of the era.